 We share responsibility and accountability for advancing diversity, equity, and inclusion, in all its forms, beginning with the recruitment, retention, and empowerment of students, staff, and faculty from historically underrepresented and underserved communities.

-We maintain that our institutional strength and vibrancy is derived from the varied knowledge of our students, faculty, staff, administration, alumni, Board of Trustees, and community partners; and so we strive to build a curriculum and campus culture that reflects our lives as members of multiple intersecting communities, experiences, identities, and abilities.
+We maintain that our institutional strength and vibrancy is derived from the varied knowledge of our students, faculty members, staff, administrators, alumni, members of our Board of Trustees, and community partners; and so we strive to build a curriculum and campus culture that reflects our lives as members of multiple intersecting communities, experiences, identities, and abilities.

 We thrive on the free and open exchange of ideas and work hard to foster an intentional community of mutual respect—one rooted in collaborative dialogue and challenging intellectual discourse- while asserting that prejudice and discrimination serve only as hinderances to our learning.
 Ithaca College does not condone and will not tolerate any form of discrimination.